-The constant k_p in the formula needs be calibrated by field measurements though recommended values of 1.5 and 2.5 (for piles driven to bedrock) can be used for the first approximation.
-The formula is quoted from Hiller and Crabb (2000) which takes a similar form to that of Attewell and Farmer (1973).
+The formula for estimation of $v{res}$ is extracted BS5228-2:2009 Table E.1 for percussive piling which is in turn quoted from Hiller and Crabb (2000).
+The formula takes a similar form to that of Attewell and Farmer (1973).
 The latter uses horizontal distance from the pile axis as the variable instead of the slope distance used by the former.